John Burns 13261

 Literacy | Recorded as being literate as at 1 August 1852.1 |

-Convict No. | Assigned with Convict No. 1345 on 1 August 1852.1 |
+Convict No | Assigned with Convict No. 1345 on 1 August 1852.1 |

-Ticket of Leave | His Ticket of Leave was granted on 19 June 1854 at Western Australia.1 |
+Ticket of Leave | His Ticket of Leave was granted on 19 June 1854 at Western Australia.1,10 |

 Conditional Pardon | His Conditional Pardon was granted on 6 April 1857 at Western Australia.1 |

-Fame | William Osborne 1345 achieved fame (or infamy) Osborne Park was named after him. |
+Fame | Osborne Park was named after him. |

-Bio | Osborne Park was apparently names after him!
+Bio | Osborne Park was apparently named after him!
 See City of Stirling

-There is also a manuscript "Lake Farm" about his life story at SLWA.7 |
+There is also a manuscript "Lake Farm" about his life story at SLWA.11 |

 Found in These Indexes